Fenoemos/MyArchive/[Project] Coursera/Google Advanced Data Analytics Professional Certificate/[Readme] 6 Waze - Course 6 - Machine Learning model.md

 <sub>**Cc:** “Chidi Ga,” <ins>Chidi@waze</ins>

-Hello data pros!
+<sub>Hello data pros!

-Great work so far.
+<sub>Great work so far.
 The results of your analysis will help us make data-driven business decisions.

-Please build the models we discussed using the Waze user data.
+<sub>Please build the models we discussed using the Waze user data.
 As you’re aware, you’ve already cleaned and run this data through a binomial logistic regression model, but you always need to validate your variables and data.
 So, please revisit the dataset.

-Once complete, please send a draft of your executive summary to May and myself.
+<sub>Once complete, please send a draft of your executive summary to May and myself.
 Be sure to include the key info that leadership requested: a summary of the variables used to make the prediction, and an indication of how we can test the accuracy of the model.

-I look forward to seeing what you build!
+<sub>I look forward to seeing what you build!

-Harriet Hadzic
+<sub>Harriet Hadzic

-Director of Data Analysis
+<sub>Director of Data Analysis

-Waze
+<sub>Waze
 ___
 ### My response
 + [PACE Strategy Document]()